-Trump withdraws from Putin meeting, cites Ukraine crisis
+In sudden switch, Trump cancels Putin meeting, cites Ukraine crisis

 White House spokeswoman Sarah Sanders told reporters on the presidential aircraft that Trump made the decision not to meet Putin after speaking with Secretary of State Mike Pompeo, White House chief of staff John Kelly and national security adviser John Bolton.

+Bolton has pushed for Trump to withdraw the United States from the Cold War-era Intermediate-Range Nuclear Forces treaty over what U.S. officials called Moscow’s violation of it.

-The decision appeared to catch the Kremlin by surprise.
+Trump’s cancelling of the meeting appeared to catch the Kremlin by surprise.
 The Kremlin’s spokesman said Moscow had no official information on Trump’s decision, and that if true, Putin would have some extra time for a useful meeting at the G20 summit.

 Differences over Ukraine, as well as Moscow’s role in the civil war in Syria, have been an irritant in U.S.-Russian relations for years.

-Democratic U.S. Senator Bob Menendez of New Jersey said Trump was missing an “opportunity to redeem himself, stand up for American values, stand up for international law, stand up for our own national security interests, and he had that opportunity and instead he’s abdicating it.”
+Democratic U.S. Senator Bob Menendez of New Jersey said Trump was missing an “oppopportunity to redeem himself, stand up for American values, stand up for international law, stand up for our own national security interests, and he had that opportunity and instead he’s abdicating it.”

 “It is ironic that this President cannot find his spine to confront Vladimir Putin but can challenge the closest allies the United States has across the globe,” Menendez said.